 As an aside, in my own little “experiment”, I tried 600 mg of fenugreek for 6 weeks.
 I didn’t measure my testosterone levels but I didn’t feel significantly different, like the guys in this study said they felt.
 Could it be because I used Fenugreek instead of the trademarked, Testofen?
 Maybe?

 In 2016 another Testofen study was published.
-Its title is: Testofen, a specialised Trigonella foenum-graecum seed extract reduces age-related symptoms of androgen decrease, increases testosterone levels and improves sexual function in healthy aging males in a double-blind randomized clinical study.
+Its title is: Testofen, a specialized Trigonella foenum-graecum seed extract reduces age-related symptoms of androgen decrease, increases testosterone levels and improves sexual function in healthy aging males in a double-blind randomized clinical study.

 This study involved 120 mg (43-70 years) and followed them for 3 months.
 The men were randomly divied into a placebo group and a group that too 600 mg of Testofen per day.
 Men who got Testofen reported – on a questionnaire – that they experienced significantly better sexual function, more sex and morning erections.